Eligibility and Application Process

 Program Eligibility

-Eligible Rural Healthcare Provider Transition Project (RHPTP) applicants include small rural hospitals and Centers for Medicare and Medicaid Services (CMS)-certified rural health clinics.
+Eligible Rural Healthcare Provider Transition Project (RHPTP) applicants include small rural hospitals and Centers for Medicare and Medicaid Services (CMS)-certified rural health clinics that are not actively receiving similar TA from other federal or state programs.

-3. Eligible hospitals may be for-profit or not-for-profit, including faith-based.
-Hospitals in U.S. territories as well as tribally operated hospitals under Titles I and V of P.L.
-93-638 are eligible to the extent that such hospitals meet the above criteria.
+3. Small rural hospitals may be for-profit or not-for-profit, including faith-based.
+Small rural hospitals in U.S. territories as well as tribally operated hospitals under Titles I and V of P.L 93-638 [PDF] tribally operated hospitals under Titles I and V of P.L.
+93-638 [PDF] may receive TA if they meet the other criteria in this section

 In addition, applicant organizations: